ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

    -  Output: Without running statistical inference of receptor-ligand interactions only `means.csv` and `deconvoluted.csv` are generated.

-- METHOD 2 **statistical_analysis** (>= v1): This is a statistical analysis that evaluates for significance all the interactions that can potentially occur in your dataset: i.e. between ALL the potential cell type pairs.
-Here, CellphoneDB uses empirical shuffling to calculate which ligand–receptor pairs display significant cell-type specificity.
-Specifically, it estimates a null distribution of the mean of the average ligand and receptor expression in the interacting clusters by randomly permuting the cluster labels of all cells.
-The P value for the likelihood of cell-type specificity of a given receptor–ligand complex is calculated on the basis of the proportion of the means that are as high as or higher than the actual mean.
+## METHOD 2.
+Statistical inference of interaction specificity

+With this `statistical_analysis` method, we predict enriched receptor–ligand interactions between two cell types based on expression of a receptor by one cell type and a ligand by another cell type, using scRNA-seq data.
+To identify the most relevant interactions between cell types, we look for the cell-type specific interactions between ligands and receptors.

+Importantly:
+1. Only receptors and ligands expressed in more than a user-specified threshold percentage of the cells in the specific cluster (`threshold` default is 0.1) are tested and will get a mean value in the significant.txt output.
+2. For the multi-subunit heteromeric complexes, we require that:
+   1. all subunits of the complex are expressed by a proportion of cells (`threshold`), and then
+   2. We use the member of the complex with the minimum expression to compute the interaction means and perform the random shuffling.

+We then perform pairwise comparisons between all cell types.
+First, we randomly permute the cluster labels of all cells (1,000 default) and determine the mean of the average receptor expression level in a cluster and the average ligand expression level in the interacting cluster.
+For each receptor–ligand pair in each pairwise comparison between two cell types, this generates a null distribution.
+By calculating the proportion of the means which are equal or higher than the actual mean, we obtain a p-value for the likelihood of cell-type specificity of a given receptor–ligand complex.
+We then prioritise interactions that are highly enriched between cell types based on the number of significant pairs, so that the user can manually select biologically relevant ones.

     - Example command:
     ```shell
     from cellphonedb.src.core.methods import cpdb_statistical_analysis_method